 - Any payment received for the supply

-- Entries in the refund for bad debts account
+- Entries in the relief for bad debts account

 - The accounting period in which the claim is made